 Uses

-- Welcomes new cheerleaders and parents to the organization
+- Recruits new cheerleaders and parents in the organization.

-- Sets out rules, expectations, and a schedule for the team.
+- Establishes rules, expectations, and a timetable for the team.

-- Assists the coach in arriving with the right attitude and professionalism
+- Helps the coach to come in the proper state of mind and professionalism

-- Gives fans something to get buzzed about for the season.
+- Gives fans a buzz about the topic of the season.

 Benefits

-- It helps new members feel like they belong.
+- It assists in making the new members feel that they belong.

-- Enhances communication among parents, athletes, and coaches.
+- Improves interaction between parents, athletes, and coaches.

 Reviews